Rida El Barjiji

 Rida El Barjiji (born 20 October 2001) is a Dutch professional footballer who plays as a midfielder.

 Career

 El Barjiji progressed through the youth academy of FC Utrecht.
 Before that, he played in the youth departments of AFC and Almere City.
 On 10 August 2019, he made his debut for Jong FC Utrecht in the Eerste Divisie against Excelsior, coming on as a substitute in the 78th minute for Odysseus Velanas in the 2–0 defeat.
+He had a short spell at Egyptian side Smouha in 2022.